SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 Children in this stage become increasingly aware of their bodies and begin to exhibit curiosity about the bodies of their peers and parents.
 Freud observed common behaviours during this stage, such as children undressing and engaging in "doctor" play or asking their mothers about genital differences.
 These observations led Freud to conclude that gratification is predominantly focused on and around the genital region during the phallic stage.

-The central conflict in this stage is known as the Oedipal conflict, named after the mythological figure Oedipus, who unintentionally killed his father and entered into a relationship with his mother.
+The central conflict in this stage is the Oedipal conflict, named after the mythological figure Oedipus, who unintentionally killed his father and entered into a relationship with his mother.
 Freud applied the term "Oedipal" to both boys and girls, although later analysts introduced the "Electra complex" as a counterpart for females.
-Initially, for children of both sexes, the primary caregiver and source of gratification is typically the mother.
+Initially, the primary caregiver and source of gratification for children of both sexes is typically the mother.
 However, as children develop, their sexual identity formation leads to shifts in dynamics.

 MALES